The Seventh Cup offers a new perspective on what quality in tea is

 - Only the best top parts (i.e. bud and two top leaves) picked, as they contain the most elegant aromas

 - truly care for the wellbeing of their employees by offering much better salary, housing, food and other extra perks

-- their farming practises are natural, supporting plant diversity and wildlife and makes the nature thrive
+- their farming practises are natural with no pesticides, supporting plant diversity and wildlife and makes the nature thrive

 A word from Petra Ahlman

 I’m Finland’s first certified tea sommelier, living nowadays in Gotland, Sweden.
 I've been working in the coffee and tea industry as a tea and coffee trainer since 2009.
 I've been working both with big multinational companies and smaller-scale players, and during this time, I've seen many developments unravel in the tea industry.

 There are well-known certificates, but they can't always guarantee that the farms they work with play their part.The only way to ensure that the living and working conditions of the tea workers as well as environmental factors are taken into consideration is to be fully transparent and have a straight connection with the farmer.
 The fact is, only a handful of people are aware of the situation, as tea's way to a cup is almost always untraceable.